 ENG 345 Studies in English Literature II (4 cr. hrs.)

 Introduces students to the English literary tradition of the Romantic Period to the 21st Century.
-Fictional works of various genres, including poetry, prose of the Romantic Period to the 21st Century.
-Fictional works of various genres, including poetry, prose and drama, will be studied within their historical and cultural contexts, in dialogue with critical methodologies, and sometimes in the context of other genres, including painting or film.
+Fictional works of various genres, including poetry, prose, and drama, will be studied within their historical and cultural contexts, in dialogue with critical methodologies, and sometimes in the context of other genres, including painting or film.
 May be cross-listed as WST 345 for students seeking a minor in Women's Studies; WST 345 will not meet a requirement of the English major.
 Prerequisite: ENG 330 or instructor permission.